 6. Follow the on-screen steps and click Next

 7. You will be asked if you would like to set up an authenticator app.
 Select your preferred app and follow the on-screen instructions to install.

 8. If you use apps or devices that do not accept security codes you may need to set up an app password.
 If this is the case follow the on-screen instructions or click Next

 Third party 2FA apps

 If you would like to use a third party 2FA app, there are many available.
-Most are free of charge and effective with Gmail.
+Most are free of charge and effective with Microsoft.
 The recommendation is to do your research and find a solution that’s right for you.
 Below are some examples of 2FA apps currently available.